-Well, my personal choice would be to at least wait for any kind of travel until your baby is not at least a 12+ months old and then based upon the place you choose to travel, you can take a decision if that place is safe for travel or not.
+Well, my personal choice would be to at least wait for any travel until your baby is not at least a 12+ months old.
+Then based upon the place you choose to travel, you can decide if that place is safe for travel or not.

 This article is not any medical advice and should not be treated one.
 At any stage PLEASE CONSULT your pediatrician before making any decision for traveling with infants or kids.

 Download your FREE high-resolution version pdf copy of this infographic guide about tips for traveling to Ladakh with kids.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 What about traveling to Ladakh with infants?